Be Prepared and Safe

 - Don’t touch a person or object that is in contact with a power line; the electric current could flow through you.

 - Stay inside your car if it comes in contact with a power line.
+If you must exit the vehicle, follow the steps in the video below to remain as safe as possible.

 - Turn off all appliances during an outage to avoid a circuit overload when power is restored.
 Leave on one lamp to know when power is restored.